hamDrambus/Scripts/Mods/Keyboard/Readme.txt

 sfc utility will detect corrupted dlls.
 Their hashes are stored in SysRoot/winsxs/Manifests.
 Hashes are stored for cached (copied) dlls only in SysRoot/winsxs which located in folders called something like "wow64_microsoft-windows-i..onal-keyboard-kbdus_31bf3856ad364e35_6.1.7601.17514_none_e72ccbf15f92e33c".
 There are no separate manifests for dlls in System32 or SysWOW64 because the dlls there should be the same as cached ones.
 Manifests also have copy in Backup folder.

-The powershell script changes hash values in the manifests to the new ones using log outup of sfc located in Windows/Logs/CBS/CBS.log.
-The issue is that sfc also checks correctnes of manifest files themselves using thier hash, which location I could not find.
-Even though replacing hashes does not fool sfc it does prevent dll names showing in the output (though their can be tracked as manifest names correspond to dll locations). sfc cannot repair dlls if they are repaced in all locations.
+The powershell script changes hash values in the manifests to the new ones using log output of sfc located in Windows/Logs/CBS/CBS.log.
+The issue is that sfc also checks correctnes of manifest files themselves using their hash, which location I could not find.
+Even though replacing hashes does not fool sfc it does prevent dll names showing in the output (though they can be tracked as manifest names correspond to dll locations). sfc cannot repair dlls if they are repaced in all locations.

 TODO: find where hashes for manifest files are located and replace them via script to fully trick sfc.
 Or modify sfc binary code to never detect corrupted files (poor variant)
 ===============================================================================================================